Hoyasumii/bee-movie/README.md

 You must want to sting all those jerks.

 We try not to sting.
-It's usual
+It's usuall